bkleinen/minimal-site/local-module/other_path_name/_index.md

 weight: 75
 ---

-Index directly in path. would override index ?!
+Index directly in path.

+would override index ?!

+no. original index is used.